-We asked the pros to recommend the best electric toothbrushes on the market and at different price points, as well as electric toothbrushes for kids and those best for travel (once that's a reality again).
+Below are the best, expert-recommended electric toothbrushes on the market at various price points, as well as electric toothbrushes for kids and those designed for travel.

 Best all-around electric toothbrushes

 "This brush gives you personalized coaching to show you not only how to brush properly but what surfaces of the teeth you are missing,” Doniger said.
 “It has sensors in the brush head to let you know if you are brushing too hard and potentially causing damage to your teeth."

 Fung recommended using the Oral-B Pro 7000 SmartSeries brush.
-Through app pairing, the brush tracks your habits over time, provides you with helpful oral care tips and instructs you to focus on the most important areas in your mouth.
-It includes six modes: daily clean, gum care, sensitive, whitening, deep clean and tongue cleaner, so that you can brush your teeth in alignment with your oral health goals.
+Through app pairing, the brush tracks your habits over time, provides you with helpful oral care tips and helps you to focus on the most important areas in your mouth.
+It includes six modes (daily clean, gum care, sensitive, whitening, deep clean and tongue cleaner) so that you can brush your teeth to meet your oral health goals.
 This top-rated model is available in three colors: Black, Rose Gold and White.

-Ian Handschuh, DDS, uses the Rotadent electric toothbrush at home because it sports a 360-degree rotating head “for efficient cleaning” that gets under the gumline.
-Beyond the two-minute timer, you can customize your brushing experience with various brush heads, like the hollow-tip for veneers and crowns, short-tip for general everyday use and long-tip bristles for wider spaces between teeth.
+New York-based Dr. Ian Handschuh, uses the Rotadent electric toothbrush at home because it sports a 360-degree rotating head “for efficient cleaning” that gets under the gumline.
+Beyond the two-minute timer, you can customize your brushing experience with various brush heads, like the hollow tip for veneers and crowns, short tip for general everyday use and long-tip bristles for wider spaces between teeth.

 Best electric toothbrush for travel

 The Oral-B 9600 brush is Doniger's recommendation for the best travel toothbrush.
-She notes that it comes with a convenient travel case and that the body of the brush isn't bulky.
+She noted that it comes with a convenient travel case and that the body of the brush isn't bulky.
 It comes with "position detection technology," which uses Bluetooth and facial recognition to help you improve your daily brushing habits.
-The brush also includes a built-in pressure sensor that will warn you if you're brushing too hard, helping you minimize the chance of damaging your gums.
+The brush also includes a built-in pressure sensor that warns you if you're brushing too hard, helping you minimize the chances of damaging your gums.